Depression in Children and Adolescents

 - Refer urgently if the risk is considered significant.

-- It is common for management to be based in secondary care with support from primary care.
-This reflects frequent difficulties in diagnosis, variable access to psychological interventions within primary care and current controversy about the efficacy and safety of antidepressant medication in those aged under 18 years.
+It is common for management to be based in secondary care with support from primary care.
+This reflects frequent difficulties in diagnosis and management, and variable access to psychological interventions within primary care.

 - Exposure to a single undesirable event in the absence of other risk factors for depression.

 - Exposure to a recent undesirable life event in the presence of two or more other risk factors with no evidence of depression and/or self-harm.

 - Exposure to a recent undesirable life event where one or more family members (parents or children) have multiple-risk histories for depression, providing that there is no evidence of depression and/or self-harm in the child/young person.

 - Mild depression without comorbidity.

 Refer to Child and Adolescent Mental Health Services (CAMHS), which includes clinical child psychologists, paediatricians with specialist training in mental health, educational psychologists, child and adolescent psychiatrists, child and adolescent psychotherapists, counsellors, community nurses/nurse specialists and family therapists, in cases with the following factors: